Hours: Monday – Friday: 7 a.m. to 5 p.m.

-SNHL hearing loss typically ranges from mild to profound degree.
+SNHL hearing loss in children typically ranges from a mild to profound degree.
 Even with appropriate amplification, sounds may sometimes still be difficult to understand for the child.
 When communicating with your child that has

 SNHL, it may be helpful to reduce background noise as much as possible

 and allow for facial cues to help get the message across (i.e. talking from “room-to-room” should be avoided when possible).
 Keep in mind that speech sounds may be muffled or inaudible to your child at times, and therefore using the above-mentioned communication strategies, as well as gaining the child’s attention, and keeping good eye contact, will likely help improve communication.

 Mixed Hearing Loss occurs when both conductive and sensorineural hearing loss are present at the same time.
 In most cases, a permanent sensorineural hearing loss is present, and then a temporary conductive overlay that is typically short-lived (such as an ear infection) may appear, causing the hearing loss to be worse.
 Once the conductive issue is resolved, the hearing typically goes back to the baseline point.